Jury Review & Standards

 In order to become a Juried Member of Craft NB, an individual must first have their work reviewed and approved by a jurying committee.

-Prospective juried members must submit their work to one of two of our annual jurying sessions in either May, or October of each year.
+Prospective juried members must submit their work to one of two of our annual jurying sessions in either January, or August/September of each year.
 The work submitted must demonstrate excellence in workmanship, design and presentation.
 At Craft NB, jury sessions are lead by professional craftspeople within our membership and use our Jury Standards to review an applicant’s work quality.

 To have work juried, individuals must fill out an application form, pay a twenty five dollar jurying fee, and submit five professionally-presented examples of their work to be reviewed by a peer-based jury.
 All items must have been made within the last 12 months.
 The five examples of work submitted must be in the medium in which the artist plans to sell.
 Members must be re-juried to sell products in a new medium.